iAm9001/QuadrigaCXHistoryFromOutlook/README.md

 # QuadrigaCXHistoryFromOutlook
-This collection of C# applications / Powershell scripts will allow you to extract your QuadrigaCX trading history from your Outlook inbox, parsing data from all emails you've ever received from QuadrigaCX.
+This C# application will allow you to extract your QuadrigaCX trading history from your Outlook inbox, parsing data from all emails you've ever received from QuadrigaCX.

 It should be noted that this will not be a 100% completely accurate representation of your trading history.
 It has the following deficiencies: